Adxrsh-17/Adxrsh-17/README.md

 ---

-Welcome to my GitHub!
 I specialize in crafting AI-driven solutions and transforming creative ideas into reliable code.
-Currently pursuing a B.Tech in Computer Science & Artificial Intelligence Engineering at Amrita Vishwa Vidyapeetham, I thrive at the intersection of data, logic, and curiosity.
+Currently pursuing a B.Tech in Computer Science & Artificial Intelligence at Amrita Vishwa Vidyapeetham, I thrive at the intersection of data, logic, and curiosity.

 ---